barchart/alerting-service-public/docs/content/product_overview.md

 #### Other

-The Barchart Alert Service implements an HTTP interface.
-You may choose to interact with the HTTP interface directly.
-An [OpenAPI](https://www.openapis.org/) specification of the HTTP interface can be found in the [API Reference](/content/api) section.
+The Barchart Alert Service implements a REST interface.
+You may choose to interact with the REST interface directly.
+An [OpenAPI](https://www.openapis.org/) specification of the REST interface can be found in the [API Reference](/content/api) section.